isabellepotvin/Advanced-Image-Slider/README.md

   - Indicate the number of images
   - Which image is currently being displayed
   - Switches to a specific image when clicked
-- Image title, description and link/button specific to each image
+- Title, description and link/button specific to each image

 ## Style
 - The left and right arrows are only visible when the mouse is hovered over image slider